-Of all the appliances in your home, there’s no doubt that your washer is one of the most important.
+Of all the appliances in your home, there’s no doubt that your washer is one of the most important ones.
 You might use your refrigerator day and night but, when you need clean clothes and linen, you will need a reliable washing machine.
-Of course, like any household appliance, washers do experience problems from time to time.
+Of course, like with any household appliance, you are bound to experience washer problems at one point.
 When you consider how hard your washer works to leave every load of laundry spotlessly clean, it’s no surprise that it will need maintenance from time to time.
 Fortunately, most of these common problems are quite easy to resolve and, with the help of an experienced professional, you will have full use of your washer in no time.

 If your washer does not drain, you should check the tubes and hoses.
 Make sure that there are no kinks in the tubes and that they are undamaged.
 You should also check the drain line and make sure that it’s not clogged.
 Adjusting the level or height of your drain line can also solve the problem.
 Make sure that all of your tubes are also the correct diameter.
 When they are the wrong size, it can have a serious impact on the drainage process.
 Pump problems are also a common cause as well as motor issues and worn or broken belts.
 Replacing a faulty pump, worn belts, or the motor might be necessary.

 If your washer starts a cycle but does not run all the way through, there could be a problem with the control panel.
 Alternatively, it could also be an issue with a particular part responsible for a certain stage of the cycle, and this prevents the washer from continuing through the cycle.
 Find out which function the washer is not performing in order to help your appliance repair professional to diagnose and repair your washer promptly.